-A Remote Pipe is a logical abstraction that provides a data flow through the Wire Adapter to a specific endpoint on a specific device.
+A Remote Pipe is a logical abstraction that provides a data flow through the Device Wire Adapter to a specific endpoint on a specific device.
 Pipes are described in detail in Chapters 5 and 10 of the USB Specification 2.0.

-A Wire Adapter provides a fixed number of Remote Pipes.
+A Device Wire Adapter provides a fixed number of Remote Pipes.
 The number of Remote Pipes supported is up to the implementer.
-A simple Wire Adapter must provide at least 1 Remote Pipe to provide support for a single attached device that only requires a control endpoint.
-The maximum number of Remote Pipes that a Wire Adapter would need to support is 3937 (127 devices X 31 endpoints/device); however Wire Adapter implementations are never expected to support 3937 physical Remote Pipes.
+A simple Wire Adapter must provide at least 2 Remote Pipes to provide support for a single attached device that only requires a control endpoint.
+The maximum number of Remote Pipes that a Device Wire Adapter would need to support is 3937 (127 devices X 31 endpoints/device); however Wire Adapter implementations are never expected to support 3937 physical Remote Pipes.
 Host software will multiplex Remote Pipes between Asynchronous endpoints.
-Periodic endpoints that have active transfers will require dedicated Remote Pipes.
-The minimum number of Remote Pipes is twice the number of devices (HWA) or ports (DWA) that the Wire Adapter supports at the same time.
+Periodic endpoints that have active transfers may require either dedicated Remote Pipes, or Transparent Remote Pipes.
+The minimum number of Remote Pipes is twice the number of ports that the Device Wire Adapter supports at the same time.

-The Default Control Pipe is used to initialize and manage individual Remote Pipes and the Data Transfer Pair is used to move data through them.
+The Default Control Pipe is used to initialize and manage individual Remote Pipes, the Data Transfer Pipes and Data Transfer Transparent Pipes are used to move data through them.
 The general operational flow of a Remote Pipe is: